 - Department of Aborigines and Fisheries, Register - Ships Licences (Onslow), 1913-1922, Series 2583, Consignment 6568

 Valuable information relating to the arrival of a particular ship may also be obtained by consulting the shipping arrivals databases available at the State Records Office

 State Records Office staff at the Enquiry Desk can provide additional information on the range of harbours and shipping related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.